sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 ## ADDITIONAL Mapping reads from Ruhland2016 on the reference

-**Task :** Using STAR, align the raw FASTQ files of the mouseMT dataset against thed mouse mitochondrial reference you just created
+**Task :** Using STAR, align the raw FASTQ files of the Ruhland2016 dataset against thed mouse mitochondrial reference you just created

  * Mapping reads and generating a sorted BAM from one of the Ruhland2016 et al. FASTQ files should take about 20 minutes.
  * Use the full indexed genome at `/shared/data/DATA/Mouse_STAR_index/`, rather than the one we just made.